 The real estate market has its ups and downs.
-In June’s monthly price drop report, RealtyHop analyzed available data for May across boroughs and neighborhoods in New York City to provide a useful resource for those looking to invest in real estate.
+In this June installment of the NYC price drops report, RealtyHop analyzed available data for May 2022 across boroughs and neighborhoods in New York City to provide a useful resource for those looking to invest in real estate.

 We focused on neighborhoods with the greatest total number of price drops, specifically the highest price drops by median percentage, median dollar value, and street address.